viettran-edgeAI/MCU/docs/Quantization/Rf_quantizer.md

 ---

-## Rf_categorizer v1.1 - CTG2 Format Implementation
+## Rf_quantizer v1.1 - CTG2 Format Implementation

 ### Version 1.1 Overview

- Rf_categorizer v1.1 introduces the **CTG2 binary format**, delivering an **83% memory reduction** (from ~12KB to ~1.35KB - on 144 features dataset) while maintaining full backward compatibility with existing code.
-This major optimization makes the categorizer suitable for deployment on severely memory-constrained microcontrollers.
+ Rf_quantizer v1.1 introduces the **CTG2 binary format**, delivering an **83% memory reduction** (from ~12KB to ~1.35KB - on 144 features dataset) while maintaining full backward compatibility with existing code.
+This major optimization makes the quantizer suitable for deployment on severely memory-constrained microcontrollers.

 ### 🚀 Key Improvements in v1.1